GOP can't afford to stop work on health care

 But the amendment, which experts noted could drive up the cost of insurance for older Americans and those with pre-existing conditions, spooked moderates and left some -- who had been supportive of the legislation before -- scrambling to publicly voice their discontentment.
 All of a sudden, it was moderates in the hot seat.

 It seemed that even though leadership may have gained upwards of 30 new votes from the Freedom Caucus, they were suffering significant enough losses from the other side of the party that they still couldn't bring a bill up to the floor for a vote in order to mark Trump's first 100 days in office.
 A CNN whip count had recorded 16 Republicans as nos.
-The GOP can only afford to lose 21 depending on attendance.
+The GOP can only afford to lose 21 depending on attendance -- not a lot of room for error.

 This week, leadership's focus remains trying to help those moderates get comfortable with the new MacArthur amendment.
+Over the weekend, House leaders, as well as Vice President Mike Pence and Health and Human Services Secretary Tom Price, spoke with members hoping to flip enough votes to move the bill forward.
 Leadership aides emphasize that there isn't much room to change the proposal at this point, but many deputy whips are trying to get members to keep the process in perspective.

 "You remind them there is a United States Senate, and it will change things.
 What we send over there isn't going over there on stone tablets," said Rep. Tom Cole, R-Oklahoma.

+"Going back to the drawing board would be death to repeal and replace," one aide said.

-After last week though many moderates are frustrated with the process.
+After last week, though, many moderates are frustrated with the process.
 Some say they see their party making the same kind of mistakes Republicans criticized Democrats for making back in 2010.

 "We didn't learn anything from their mistakes," said Rep. Mark Amodei, a moderate Republican from Nevada told CNN.
 "We learned nothing from their mistakes."